---

 **What users like:**

-- Users value Jenkins for its **seamless integrations** with various tools, enhancing automation and workflow flexibility across projects.
+- Users love Jenkins for its **seamless integrations** with various tools, enhancing automation and development efficiency.
+(20 reviews)

+- Users appreciate the **extensive plugin ecosystem** of Jenkins, enabling seamless integration with various tools and codebases.
 (18 reviews)

-- Users appreciate the **extensive plugins** in Jenkins, enabling seamless integration with various tools and platforms.
-(16 reviews)

-- Users appreciate the **extensive plugin support** of Jenkins, enabling seamless integration with various tools and platforms.
-(15 reviews)
+- Users appreciate the **extensive plugin support** in Jenkins, enabling seamless integration with various tools and platforms.
+(17 reviews)

 **What users dislike:**

-- Users find the **confusing interface** of Jenkins to be outdated and challenging, complicating their workflow and setup.
-(11 reviews)
+- Users find the **confusing interface** of Jenkins outdated, making setup and management of pipelines a challenge.
+(12 reviews)

-- Users find Jenkins&#39; **user interface outdated** , leading to challenges in usability and overall experience.
-(8 reviews)
+- Users find Jenkins&#39; **user interface outdated** , which complicates usability and overall experience.
+(9 reviews)

 - Update Issues (7 reviews)